• broken image

 • Follow all of my recent activities by connecting with me on LinkedIn and Instagram.

-Giving back to my community is extremely important to me, as is being a member of local and national organizations that incorporate commitments to performing community service.
+• Giving back to the community is extremely important to me.
+This is the reason why I am a member of numerous local and national organizations that incorporate commitments to performing community service.

 Since starting high school in August 2020, I have performed a wide variety of volunteer services.
 Below is the list of the causes, events, programs, and organizations to which I have contributed my time and efforts: